Childbirth accommodation is structured as a leave for graduate student women from academic and research work.

-Normally, the length of the accommodation period will be decided in consultation with the Dean for Graduate Education.
+Normally, the length of the accommodation period will be decided in consultation with the OGE.

-Continuation of Services: Approval of Childbirth Accommodation retains the student’s access to on-campus medical facilities and does not affect eligibility for outside hospitalization benefits, provided that appropriate tuition and health insurance fees have been paid for the term in which delivery is anticipated.
+Students approved for Childbirth Accommodation retain access to on-campus medical facilities and eligibility for outside hospitalization benefits, provided that appropriate tuition and health insurance fees have been paid for the term in which childbirth is anticipated.

-Normally, students residing on campus and approved for Childbirth Accommodation can remain in the residence hall, as appropriate for the specific hall.
+Normally, students residing on campus and approved for Childbirth Accommodation can remain in campus housing, as appropriate for the specific residence.

 For international students, the policy is intended to maintain full-time student status and should not otherwise affect a student’s current visa status.
-The accommodation is intended to enable childbirth and subsequent return to classes and research in as seamless a manner as possible.
-However, international students should discuss the intended accommodation period with the International Students Office at the beginning of the planning period specified above, to identify and address proactively any individual or unique visa issues and/or to consider the latest applicable regulations.
+However, international students should discuss the intended accommodation period with the International Students Office (ISO) at the beginning of the planning period specified above.
+Students should work with the ISO to identify and address any visa issues or to consider the latest applicable regulations.

-Final documents related to the accommodation and the individual arrangements shall be filed with the Office of the Dean for Graduate Education.
+Final documents related to the accommodation and the individual arrangements must be filed with the OGE.